douglasgreen/outlines/society/philosophy/books.en.md

 Jean-Jacques Rousseau's "The Social Contract," published in 1762, is a foundational work in political philosophy that explores the relationship between individuals and the state.
-Rousseau begins with the famous line, "Man is born free, and everywhere he is in chains," highlighting the tension between natural freedom and the constraints of society [2].
+Rousseau begins with the famous line, "Man is born free, and everywhere he is in chains," highlighting the tension between natural freedom and the constraints of society.

 ### Key Concepts

 -   **General Will**: Rousseau introduces the concept of the "general will," which represents the collective interest of the people.
 He argues that true political liberty is found in obedience to a self-imposed law, which is the expression of the general will.
-This concept is central to his idea of a legitimate political order [2].
+This concept is central to his idea of a legitimate political order.

 -   **Social Contract**: Rousseau proposes that a legitimate state is formed through a social contract, where individuals collectively agree to form a society and govern themselves.
-This contract is based on mutual agreements among equals, ensuring that the authority of the state is derived from the consent of the governed [4].
+This contract is based on mutual agreements among equals, ensuring that the authority of the state is derived from the consent of the governed.

 -   **Civil Liberty**: By entering into the social contract, individuals exchange their natural freedom for civil liberty, which is more valuable as it is protected by the collective force of the community.
-This civil liberty allows individuals to pursue their moral and rational development within a society [4].
+This civil liberty allows individuals to pursue their moral and rational development within a society.

 -   **Sovereignty**: Rousseau argues that sovereignty lies with the people, who are both the creators and subjects of the law.
-The sovereign must act in the best interests of the community as a whole, prioritizing public interest over private interests [4].
+The sovereign must act in the best interests of the community as a whole, prioritizing public interest over private interests.

 -   **Government Structure**: Rousseau discusses different forms of government, including democracy, aristocracy, and monarchy, emphasizing that the government should serve the sovereign (the people) and not seize power for itself.
-He advocates for a system where the people have direct participation in lawmaking to maintain their sovereignty [4].
+He advocates for a system where the people have direct participation in lawmaking to maintain their sovereignty.

 -   **Civil Religion**: To maintain a healthy state, Rousseau suggests the creation of a civil religion that instills civic virtues and moral values in citizens.
-This religion would support the social contract and the law, contrasting with traditional religions that focus on the afterlife [4].
+This religion would support the social contract and the law, contrasting with traditional religions that focus on the afterlife.

 ### Conclusion